ulfschneider/ulf.website/content/posts/2020-07-19-we-are-building-a-house.md

 ## The last parts of the scaffolding have been removed

 <figure>
-<figcaption>Jul 29, 2021: It´s the first time I see the house without any scaffolding.
+<figcaption>Jul 29, 2021: It's the first time I see the house without any scaffolding.
 The pictures are made at dusk.</figcaption>
 <img src="/img/house/IMG_0959D.jpg">
 <img src="/img/house/IMG_0960D.jpg">
 </figure>